This automated bagging machine uses a high-speed net weigher and bag placer to package free-flowing products into stand up pouches or doypacks.

 The video below shows a bag palletizing robot stacking 50 lb. paper valve bags onto a pallet located on the floor per the programmed bag placement design.
 This robot was added to an existing bag filling system to reduce labor costs and increase automation.

-The video below shows an automated feed bagging system that quickly fills and packages multi-wall paper bags with 50lbs. of alfalfa pellets to be used for livestock feed.
+The video below shows an automated feed bagging system that quickly fills and packages multi-wall paper bags with 50lbs. of alfalfa pellets (pasture cubes or range cubes) to be used for livestock feed.
 This system uses a high-speed net weigh bagger with 2 internal weigh hoppers.

 There are many different types of bagging machines using custom configurations to package many types of products.
 These products can range from agricultural products like corn, feed, and seed to chemical and industrial powders like graphite, gypsum, and barite.